 Take a day trip to Windsor Castle, the oldest and largest occupied castle in the world, just half an hour from London by train.
 Visit the State Apartments and admire wonderful works of art from the Royal Collection.
 Don’t miss Queen Mary’s Dolls’ House, the largest dolls’ house in the world.

 Join the one million people visiting Westminster Abbey each year, admire the gothic architecture, and step back in time to discover 700 years of turbulent history.
 The coronation Church of England, Westminster Abbey also witnessed the weddings of Queen Elizabeth II, and of Prince William to Kate.

 The most famous resident of Hampton Court Palace was King Henry VIII.
-Each of his six wives stayed here; indeed, this is where he proposed to Jane Seymour (wife No 3).
-Inside, costumed guides bring the palace's 500 years of Royal history to life.
-Outside in the formal gardens, you can have fun getting lost in the magnificent maze.
+Each of his six wives stayed here; indeed, this is where he proposed to Jane Seymour.
+Follow the costumed guides as they bring the palace's 500 years of royal history to life.
+Then head outside, in the formal gardens, and have fun getting lost in the magnificent maze.

-You've seen Changing of the Guard, now look behind the scenes at the work that goes into the ceremonial duties and operational roles of the Household Cavalry.
-Watch troopers working with their horses in the original 18th-century stables and browse a collection representing more than 300 years of military history.
+You've seen Changing the Guard, now look behind the scenes at the work that goes into the ceremonial duties and operational roles of the Household Cavalry.
+Watch troopers working with their horses in the original 18th-century stables, and browse a collection representing more than 300 years of military history.

-Located in the lush botanical gardens, Kew Palace was the residence of George II's daughters, then family home of George III.
-Inside the most intimate of the royal palaces, everything is just as it was during George's reign; the riot of colour in the authentically re-created rooms give you a real feel for the life of this royal family.
+Located within lush botanical gardens, Kew Palace was the residence of George II's daughters, then family home of George III.
+Peek inside the most intimate of the royal palaces, where everything is just as it was during George's reign; the riot of colour in the authentically re-created rooms give you a real feel for the life of this royal family.